Sega CD

-Sega sought to match the capabilities of the competing PC Engine CD-ROM² System, and added an additional CPU and custom graphics chip.
-They partnered with JVC to design the Sega CD.
-Fearful of leaks, Sega refused to consult with Sega of America until the project was complete; Sega of America assembled parts from dummy units to obtain a functioning unit.
-The Sega CD was redesigned several times by Sega and licensed third parties.

-The main benefit of CD technology at the time was greater storage; CDs offered more than 320 times more space than Genesis cartridges.
-This benefit manifested as full-motion video (FMV) games such as the controversial Night Trap, which became a focus of the 1993 congressional hearings on issues of video game violence and ratings.
+Sega sought to match the capabilities of the competing PC Engine CD-ROM² System, and partnered with JVC to design the Sega CD.
+Sega refused to consult with their American division until the project was complete, fearful of leaks.
+The Sega CD was redesigned several times by Sega and was also licensed to third parties, including Pioneer and Aiwa who released home audio products with Sega CD gaming capability.
+The main benefit of CD technology at the time was greater storage; CDs offered approximately 160 times more space than Genesis/Mega Drive cartridges.
+This benefit manifested as full-motion video (FMV) games such as the controversial Night Trap.

 The Sega CD game library features acclaimed games such as Sonic CD, Lunar: The Silver Star, Lunar: Eternal Blue, Popful Mail, and Snatcher, but also many Genesis ports and poorly received FMV games.
 Only 2.24 million Sega CD units were sold, after which Sega discontinued it to focus on the Sega Saturn.
 Retrospective reception has been mixed, with praise for some games and functions, but criticism for its lack of deep games and its high price.
 Sega's poor support for the Sega CD has been criticized as the beginning of the devaluation of its brand.